 Jessie Kehew – MSc candidate, uOttawa Lau basin sequence stratigraphy Jessie is investigating the order of sub-basin opening within the Lau Basin with the use of parasound acoustic data and seismic data.
 The bounding structures and echo-facies of the sub-basins will be compared to inter-assemblage sedimentary basins of the Abitibi Greenstone Belt, with special emphasis…

-Jonathan Umbsaar – PhD candidate, University of Toronto Lithotectonic sub-classification of Seafloor Massive Sulphide Deposits Jonathan’s research focusses on actively-forming Seafloor Massive Sulphide (SMS) deposits across tectonic settings, and as a function of their critical metal endowments, in order to identify a more robust means of sub-classification of SMS deposits that accounts for the dominant…
+Jade Umbsaar – PhD candidate, University of Toronto Lithotectonic sub-classification of Seafloor Massive Sulphide Deposits Jade’s research focuses on actively forming Seafloor Massive Sulphide (SMS) deposits across tectonic settings, and as a function of their critical metal endowments, in order to identify a more robust means of sub-classification of SMS deposits that account for the…

 Michael Ryan – MSc candidate, uOttawa Lau Basin-North Fiji magmatic productivity Michael is mapping and analyzing volcanic features of four assemblages in the Lau and North Fiji basins in order to determine the variability and controls on magmatic productivity.
 He is using bathymetry and backscatter data to better understand these modern microplate domains, comparing them…